ssvaidyanathan/accelerator-ci-maven/docs/usage.md

 ## Fixer API Key

 - Generate the API Key for calling the [Fixer API](https://fixer.io/signup/free)
-- Once you get the API Key, pass this to the maven command used below and Jenkins jobs once they are configured
+- Once you get the API Key, pass this to the maven command used below
+- Also update the Jenkins jobs once they are configured.
+You will need to login to the Jenkins and update the jobs individually and paste the API Key under the `Build -> Invoke top-level Maven targets` section

 ## Feature development